 If you didn’t read my previous article, please click here and read it first.
 There are 17 things to avoid to ensure a smooth concert.
 My last article gave #17 through #9 and this article concludes with the final 8!

 Believe it or not, most of what the audience members see and hear have nothing to do with how well our ensemble sings.
-Regardless of how talented and well-prepared our ensembles are, all 17 things are frequently overlooked and as a result, end up impacting the experience that our audience members have.
+Many of us frequently overlook these 17 things and as a result, end up impacting the experience for our audience members.
 These final 8 things will instantly improve the flow of a concert.

 After months of great rehearsing, here are the remaining…….